affinda/affinda-typescript/docs/classes/AffindaAPI.md

 ▸ **deleteInvoice**(`identifier`, `options?`): `Promise`<[`RequestError`](../interfaces/RequestError.md)\>

-Delete the specified invoice from the database
+Delete the specified invoice from the database.
+Note, any invoices deleted from the database will no longer be used in any tailored customer models.

 #### Parameters